We Took A Look At Our School Facilities, And...

 Together, we analyzed repair needs and enrollment data and created a school improvement plan and funding opportunity that we're calling "School Improvements of Pride by 2025."

-We invite you to learn more about the proposed facility upgrades and funding through a no-tax increase bond referendum that will be before voters in November 2022.
+We invite you to learn more about the facility upgrades and funding through a no-tax increase bond referendum that was passed by voters in November 2022.
 Details on the projects and funding are detailed on this webpage.

 Just the Facts